 Leave an honest review on your preferred online store, but don’t forget Goodreads.
 Many readers default to Goodreads to check reviews and summaries of books before they purchase.

 And don’t feel that you must leave a glowing 5-star review.
 Well-worded 3 star reviews that point out good and bad aspects of a book often hold more sway with readers than the really negative 1-star or gushing 5-star reviews.
 As I said above, be honest, but do try to be kind.
-Authors are people too and
+Authors are people too and reviews aimed at ripping someone a new one hurts.

 - Add Books to Lists